aws-samples/aws-iot-elf/README.md

 }
 ````

-Lastly, to [Authenticate with AWS IoT](http://docs.aws.amazon.com/iot/latest/developerguide/identity-in-iot.html) using Server Authentication you will need to download the [Verisign root CA](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem) and save it as a file `aws-iot-rootCA.crt`, or simply execute this command in the same directory as `elf.py`.
+Now to [Authenticate with AWS IoT](http://docs.aws.amazon.com/iot/latest/developerguide/identity-in-iot.html) using Server Authentication you will need to download the [Verisign root CA](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem) and save it as a file `aws-iot-rootCA.crt`, or simply execute this command in the same directory as `elf.py`.
 ````
 curl -o aws-iot-rootCA.crt https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem
 ````

+Lastly, you will probably want to read through the Troubleshooting section at the bottom of these instructions, just in case you experience a bump.

 ## Detailed Help
 #### Defaults